El Hijo del Vikingo: AAA Mega Champion (2021–2025)

-Heel turn (2025–present)
+Championship pursuits (2025–present)

-On October 25 at Héroes Inmortales, Vikingo turned heel by displaying a cocky attitude and berating the fans, before he was interrupted by El Grande Americano.
+On October 25 at Héroes Inmortales, Vikingo turned heel by displaying a cocky attitude and berating the fans, after months of being booed by the audience prior, before he was interrupted by El Grande Americano.
+His heel turn was solidified on the main event of the November 22 edition of AAA Alianzas when he walked off on Dragon Lee.

+On March 14, 2026, at Rey de Reyes, Vikingo failed to regain the Mega Championship from Dominik Mysterio and per the added stipulation of the match, Vikingo was no longer allowed to challenge for the title as long as Mysterio was champion.
+On May 30, at the AAA Noche de los Grandes event; Vikingo won the AAA Latin American Championship from El Hijo del Dr. Wagner Jr. after outside help from Omos.

+On the June 30 episode of NXT he was scheduled to defend the title against EK Prosper.

+In storyline Vikingo suffered a knee injury after an attack by Keanu Carver.
+On the July 3rd episode of SmackDown, Vikingo unsuccessfully challenged Rey Fenix for the AAA Cruiserweight championship.
+On July 11 episode of Lucha Libre AAA, the Latin American Championship was vacated due to Vikingo suffering a knee injury.
+It was later reported that Vikingo had suffered a torn ACL.

 Total Nonstop Action Wrestling (2018–2025)

 Due to AAA's alliance with American promotion Impact Wrestling, Vikingo made a special appearance on the January 12, 2019 edition of TNA Impact!, which was taped January 11–12, 2019 at Mexico City's Frontón México Entertainment Center.
 He was defeated by the Impact X Division Champion Rich Swann.
 Vikingo teamed up with Aero Star, Psycho Clown and Puma King in an Elimination Match where they defeated Eddie Edwards, Eli Drake, Fallah Bahh and Sami Callihan winning the Impact World Cup.

 On October 27, 2024, after just returning to in-ring action from a knee injury, it was reported that Vikingo had suffered a leg injury during a taping of Impact!.

-At Rebellion, Vikingo competed in a Ultimate X match for TNA X Division Championship which was won by Moose.
+At Rebellion, Vikingo competed in an Ultimate X match for TNA X Division Championship which was won by Moose.